Welcome to the Children’s Nursery at Plainfield United Methodist Church!

 The nursery staff considers it a privilege to care for your child while you worship with us.
 Please read the following information about our nursery, so that both you and your child will feel secure while he or she is under our supervision.
 If you have any questions or concerns please contact Sherry Steele, Minister of Faith Formation at 815-436-9651 or via email.

-Nursery care for babies through kindergarteners is available during the 9:45AM Sunday School hour and 11:00AM worship.
-The nursery, located in room 208, is open from 9:30AM to 12:00PM.
+Nursery care for babies through kindergarteners is available throughout Sunday morning at 8:15AM to 12:15PM (9:45AM to 10:15AM in the summer).
+The nursery is located in room 208.
 Our staff members are paid professionals who are background checked and vaccinated.
 Families using the nursery will need to register their children the first time they drop them off.
 We will check children’s temperature (forehead thermometer) before they are left in our care.
 Masks are not required for the little ones, but will be worn by staff.
-If you have any questions, please contact Pastor Sherry via email.

 Register your child’s name and any special concerns on the sign-in sheet.
 First time visitors, please introduce your family to a staff member.
 If you plan to bring your child to the nursery regularly, please complete an information page that will allow us to better care for your child’s needs.